TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/BLE_Operator.md

 ```

 ## Device Function
 Can monitor device status.
-This section is similar to Wi-Fi devices, please refer to it for more information [WIFI Function](./Device.md)
+This section is similar to Wi-Fi devices, please refer to it for more information [Wi-Fi Function](./Device.md)

 #### Device Information Acquisition